kuhnuri/kuhnuri-cli/README.md

 api = https://example.com/
 ```

-The configuration file is read from either current directory or user home directory.
+The configuration file is searched for in order:

+* current directory or any ancestor directory
+* user home directory

+The first `.kuhnurirc` file found is used.

 ## Donating